-IThe federal Campus Sex Crimes Prevention Act requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
+The federal Campus Sex Crimes Prevention Act requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a state to provide notice, as required under state law, to each institution of higher education in that state at which the person is employed, carries on a vocation, or is a student.
-The following excerpt is taken from the Indiana Sheriffs' Sex Offender Registry website (http://www.state.in.us/serv/cji\sor): "Effective January 1, 2003, Zachary's Law requires sheriff departments to jointly establish and maintain the Indiana Sheriffs' Sex Offender Registry to provide detailed information about individuals who register as sex or violent offenders at Indiana sheriff departments (or, in Marion County, the Indianapolis Metropolitan Police Department).
-The purpose of the registry is to inform the general public about the identity, location, and appearance of sex offenders and violent offenders who live, work, or study in Indiana."
+The follow this link for the Indiana Sheriffs' Sex Offender Registry website https://indinanasheriffs.org/offender-watch/